Berea-CS-Courses/capstone-project-TMGWill/Deliverables/D2 - Project Decomposition.md

     * Each class will have starting stats that can be improved with points at the beginning and weapon in use
 * Menus
+  * Non-combat
+    * Start menu
+       * start game
+         * Option to start and play the main game
+       *  tutorial
+         * Will teach player about game and their options
+  * Combat
+    * Attack
+    * Defend
+    * Skills
+    * Items
 * Theme for Areas
+  *
+* Objective
+  * Journey to defeat the Big Bad
+  * Gladiator Arena Style
+    * Probably no movement more combat focused
 * Enemies
 * Layout
   *  Events